autistic-symposium/blockchain-science-py/eth-python-scripts/README.md

-## 📚 go-outside-eth-scripts
+## 📚 eth-python-scripts

 <br>

-an on-going development of a library and set of scripts with my fav on-chain queries.
+an on-going development of a library and set of python scripts with my fav on-chain ops.

 <br>